lenardjombo/leetcode-solutions/README.md

 # LeetCode Solutions in Java

-Welcome to my repository of LeetCode problems solved in Java!
+Welcome to my repository of solved LeetCode problems!
 Here you'll find a collection of my solutions to various LeetCode problems.
 This repository is intended to showcase my problem-solving skills and understanding of algorithms and data structures

 ## Table of Contents